-It is important to remember the following things when submitting your Financial Affidavit of Support Form:
+It is important to remember the following things when submitting your Financial Affidavit of Responsibility Form:

-- If you are submitting proof of financing in an account that is not in your own name, you will need to have your sponsor complete Section III of the Financial Affidavit of Support Form.
+- If you are submitting proof of financing in an account that is not in your own name, you will need to have your sponsor complete the Sponsor Certification Section of the Financial Affidavit of Responsibility Form.

 - You may submit bank statements from two or more sponsors.
-However, each sponsor must complete Section III of the Financial Affidavit of Support Form.
+However, each sponsor must complete the Sponsor Certification Section of the Financial Affidavit of Responsibility Form.

 - The bank statement you provide must clearly show the currency of the funds in the account.

-- The Financial Affidavit of Support Form is not needed for review purposes and can be sent in after you receive your admission and scholarship decision.
+- The Financial Affidavit of Responsibility Form and Proof of Funds is not needed for admission review purposes and will be sent in after you receive your admission decision and pay the enrollment deposit fee.

-- If you have been admitted and received a scholarship, you may deduct your scholarship amount from the total amount of funds you are asked to demonstrate on the Financial Affidavit of Support Form.
+- If you have been admitted and received a scholarship, you may deduct your scholarship amount from the total amount of funds you are asked to demonstrate for the Form I-20 or DS-2019 expenses.

-Please note: that this information is required to issue the Immigration and Customs Enforcement form I-20 or DS-2019, which you will use to obtain an F1 or J-1 visa.
+Please note: This information is required to issue the Immigration and Customs Enforcement form I-20 or DS-2019, which you will use to obtain an F1 or J-1 visa.